massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     npm run deploy build/caller.wasm

-Remember that our sum smart-contract compute the sum and emit an event with the result.
+Remember that our sum smart contract computes the sum and emits an event with the result.

 You will see this output: